-Several Nittany Lions are among the leaders in national and conference statistical categories.
+Several Nittany Lions remain among the leaders in national and conference statistical categories.
 Here is a weekly breakdown of Penn State players in the stat rankings:

-WR DaeSean Hamilton - Hamilton is 13th nationally (second in the Big Ten) in receiving yards with 337.
-He ranks seventh in the nation and first in the Big Ten with 8.7 receptions per game.
+WR DaeSean Hamilton - Hamilton is eighth nationally (first in the Big Ten) in receptions per game (8.1).
+He ranks 16th in the nation and second in the Big Ten in receiving yards per game at 98.0.

 Follow GoPSUsports.com's Tony Mancuso on Twitter @GoPSUTony